sega pattern,

 It helps in understanding the current configuration state and identifying potential issues or inconsistencies.

-such as /shutdown to gracefully shut down the application, /restart to restart the application, and /actuator to list all available endpoints.
+Remote Management: Actuator allows you to manage and interact with your application remotely.
+It provides various endpoints, such as /shutdown to gracefully shut down the application, /restart to restart the application, and /actuator to list all available endpoints.

 These endpoints can be secured using Spring Security for proper access control.